maxiparis/cs260-gatekeeper/doc/notes.md

 ```

 ### Chat
-In JavaScript, functions are considered **first-class citizens**, meaning they are treated as a **type of object**.
+In JavaScript, functions are considered **first-className citizens**, meaning they are treated as a **type of object**.
 This allows functions to be assigned to variables, passed as arguments to other functions, and returned from functions, much like any other data type (e.g., numbers, strings).

 Here's why functions are treated as a type in JavaScript: